raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Raspberry Pi 2B v1.2, 3A+, 3B, Compute Module 3

-On the Raspberry Pi 2B v1.2, 3A+, 3B, and Compute Module 3, you must first enable [USB host boot mode](host.md).
+On the Raspberry Pi 2B v1.2, 3A+, 3B, and Compute Module 3 you must first enable [USB host boot mode](host.md).
 This is to allow USB mass storage boot, and [network boot](net.md).
-Note that network boot not supported on Raspberry Pi 3A+.
+Note that network boot is not supported on the Raspberry Pi 3A+.

 To enable USB host boot mode, the Raspberry Pi needs to be booted from an SD card with a special option to set the USB host boot mode bit in the one-time programmable (OTP) memory.
 Once this bit has been set, the SD card is no longer required. **Note that any change you make to the OTP is permanent and cannot be undone.**